anhphha/TypeScript-banking-app/README.md

 1. After clone the project from your forked repo, run `npm install`
 2. Run `npm run watch` to see code running in watch mode, or check `package.json` for extra scripts

+## Findings

+1. **Customer3 Creation Issue**
+   - Customer3 wasn't created because it had the same name as customer1.
+Therefore, changed the name from "John" to "David"

+2. **Duplicate Branch Name**
+   - There were two attempts to add a branch called West Branch.
+Only the first was successful.
+We can leave them like that or remove the duplicate.
+I decided to remove the duplicate code.

+3. **Wrong Branch for Customer2**
+   - Customer 2 were assigned to sunBranch but the transaction were added for west branch.
+That's why the result record was not correct.
+Therefore, I corrected the name branch for customer2.

+4. **Typo Correction**
+   - There was a typo in the `addTransaction` method (addTransactions).

+These modifications ensure that the code functions correctly as intended.